Poison à la Carte: Plot summary

+Now ready to expose the killer, Wolfe puts his plan into motion; he has Zoltan contact all five women separately, saying he saw that woman take two plates from the kitchen, and arranges to meet with each of them at a different time at John Piotti's restaurant.
+Zoltan is seated at a table with a hidden microphone, with Archie and Stebbins listening in the kitchen, Wolfe and Cramer in Wolfe's office, and two undercover detectives watching across the room as Zoltan's scheduled companion joins him.

+The murderer is Carol, whom Pyle had promised to marry but broke his word.
+She confesses to Zoltan after he sympathizes with her plight.
+Carol then asks Zoltan to fetch her purse from her car to distract him, then attempts to poison his spaghetti, only to be witnessed and arrested by the undercover detectives.
+Wolfe has Carol brought to his office to confront her for hurting Fritz, Zoltan, and Felix, as well as himself by extension.
+However, before Cramer takes Carol away, Fritz tells her he forgives her, only for her to call him a liar.

+Devices use in other novels

 Plot devices used in "Poison à la Carte" appear in other Wolfe stories.
 For example, the list of possible murderers (here, the Hebes) gaining access to the victim one by one recalls Too Many Cooks, "Fourth of July Picnic" and The Silent Speaker.
 Then the murderer is trapped into making incriminating statements at John Piotti's restaurant, a location used for an identical purpose in Gambit.
 And Fritz cooks dinner for the Aristologists on another occasion, in The Doorbell Rang, an experience that leaves him considerably more chagrined than does the one described here.

 The unfamiliar word

 "Like all of us, Wolfe has his favorite words, phrases, and sayings," wrote William S. Baring-Gould.
 "Among the words, many are unusual and some are abstruse."

 Examples of unfamiliar words — or unfamiliar uses of words that some would otherwise consider familiar — are found throughout the corpus, often in the give-and-take between Wolfe and Archie.